Plant Science and Biodiversity Center SAS

 Annotation

 DEFECTIVE KERNEL 1 (DEK1) is a multi-domain membrane protein with calpain protease at the C-terminus.
 DEK1 plays essential roles throughout plant ontogenesis.
 DEK1 activity is necessary for correct execution of oriented cell divisions and cell fate specification.
-Current model of DEK1 action suggests sensory function of the DEK1 transmembrane domain, regulatory role of the Linker segment and proteolytic activity of the calpain domain involved in controlled modification and destabilization of its cellular substrates.
-Despite its indispensable role for any organized growth, many aspects of DEK1 molecular mode of action are still unknown.
-In particular, we still don’t know what are the direct cellular substrates of the DEK1 calpain protease, what is the structure and molecular mode of action of its large transmembrane domain and how is the activity of DEK1 precisely regulated at spatiotemporal level.
-Recent data obtained by our group and others suggest functional relationship between DEK1, CCR4-NOT complex and epigenetic control of gene expression.
+Current model of DEK1 action suggests sensory function of its transmembrane domain, regulatory role of the Linker segment and proteolytic activity of the calpain domain involved in controlled modification and destabilization of its cellular substrates.
+Despite its indispensable role for any organized growth, many aspects of DEK1 molecular function are still unknown.
+In particular, we still don’t know the direct cellular substrates of the DEK1 calpain protease, the structure and molecular mode of action of its large transmembrane domain and how is the activity of DEK1 precisely regulated at spatiotemporal level.
+In our lab, we use reverse genetics approach to investigate DEK1 function in model plant Physcomitrium patens.
+We aim to identify links between the DEK1 function and other important regulatory mechanism including epigenetic modification of RNA.
+Our long-term goal is to contribute to the DEK1 protein 3D structure determination.

-Doctoral students are expected to spend research visits at specialized labs abroad.
+Doctoral students are expected to spend research visits at collaborating specialized labs abroad.